scverse/pytometry/README.md

 This package is in private beta at this moment!

+This package extends scanpy to for efficient and scalable handling of flow and mass cytometry data analysis.
+It provides
+* the functionality to read in flow data in the fcs file format as anndata objects
+* flow and mass cytometry specific preprocessing tools
+* access to the entire scanpy workflow functionality

-Follow https://twitter.com/laminlabs to learn about a first public release.
+Follow https://twitter.com/mbuttner to learn about a first public release.

-For beta users: Read the [docs](https://lamin.ai/pytometry).
+For beta users: Read the [docs](https://pytometry.netlify.app/pytometry/).